medetshatayev/healthcare_ai_assistant_architecture/README.md

 - "Show me the sales trend for Aspirin"
 - "Compare drug sales performance"
 - "How is Medication X performing in Europe?"
+- **NEW**: "Hello, what can you help me with?" (handled by LLM)

+### 🤖 LLM Integration

+The demo includes **intelligent query processing** that can handle unexpected questions:

+- **Smart Processing**: Rule-based matching for fast queries + LLM fallback for complex ones
+- **Natural Conversations**: Ask anything like "How's our business?" or "What should I know?"
+- **Automatic Setup**: Uses provided kaz-22a endpoint out of the box
+- **Graceful Fallback**: Works perfectly even without LLM connection

+**Enhanced Query Examples:**
+- General: "Hello", "How can you help?", "Tell me about the business"
+- Complex: "How are our cardiovascular medications performing?"
+- Natural: "Which drugs need management attention?"

 ---